cogsandsquigs/website/content/blog/Actually-Binding-Rust-to-Swift.md

 draft: false
 title: (Actually) Binding Rust to Swift
 description: >-
     Because no-one else thoroughly tells you how to package Swift (not even the docs)
 date: 2023-07-16T05:00:00.000Z
+taxonomies:
     tags:
         - macos
         - ios
         - xcode
         - ffi
         - bindings
         - uniffi
         - swift
         - rust
 ---

 So, about Rust.

-It's great and all, but unfortunately, not *every* company supports using Rust directly on their platform (boo! boo Apple!).
-In my case, it's (surprise, surprise) Apple that doesn't support Rust instead of Swift. *However*, other people have had this problem in the past, and they've created solutions to work around this.
+It's great and all, but unfortunately, not _every_ company supports using Rust directly on their platform (boo! boo Apple!).
+In my case, it's (surprise, surprise) Apple that doesn't support Rust instead of Swift. _However_, other people have had this problem in the past, and they've created solutions to work around this.

 Why am I writing about binding Swift to Rust in the first place?
 Because for my work, I needed to create an [assembler for a custom CPU](https://github.com/cogsandsquigs/nand7400) (called `nand7400`) that's programmed via an iOS/MacOS app.
 Besides, bindings are a (theoretically) fun adventure into more low-level concepts, something I wanted to (quote-unquote) enjoy more often.